 Farmers can’t invest in vegetables because that also needs water.
 Their cows need better grass.
 So we are exploring drought-resistant crops and other business options that can be done during drought.

 There have been challenges working with the farmers here.
-Having lived through the Khmer Rouge for a long time, people are used to ‘top down’ or ‘command and control’ way of things.
+Having lived through the Khmer Rouge for a long time, people are used to a ‘top down’ or ‘command and control’ way of things.
 They haven’t been used to thinking for themselves.
 However I cannot tell them what to do; I can only guide them.

 Another issue has been with trust amongst farmers.
 Even though selling collectively through a co-operative will give them more bargaining power, there’s still a lot of debate between the members.